TilakMaddy/hyperindex-openinfra/README.md

     S3 -- "cross-region replication" --> S3R
 ```

+Terraform brings up a [Talos Linux](https://www.talos.dev/) Kubernetes cluster on EC2 - no EKS, no control-plane bill and [Flux](https://fluxcd.io/) converges everything else from this repository.
+Postgres, Hasura, the indexer, TLS, DNS, dashboards and alerts.

-Every way in (GraphQL, Postgres, Grafana) goes through one AWS load balancer, and its
-security group drops any source not on the allowlist.
+Every way in (GraphQL, Postgres, Grafana) goes through one AWS load balancer, and its security group drops any source not on the allowlist.
 What gets through reaches Envoy
-Gateway inside the cluster, which routes by hostname: the HTTP host on :443, TLS SNI on
-:5432.
-Postgres and the observability stack run on tainted nodes of their own, so nothing
-else lands there.
-The indexer and Hasura talk to Postgres directly; only connections from
-outside the cluster go through the pooler.
+Gateway inside the cluster, which routes by hostname: the HTTP host on `:443`, TLS SNI on `:5432`.
+Postgres and the observability stack run on tainted nodes of their own, so nothing else lands there.
+The indexer and Hasura talk to Postgres directly; only connections from outside the cluster go through the pooler.

 ## The stack